novidevelop/novidevelop.github.io/_posts/2025-02-23-download-trending-tiktok-videos-easily-with-fast-tiktok-api.markdown

 1. Go to the [Apify website](https://apify.com/) and sign up for an account or log in if you already have one.
 2. Once you are logged in, go to your **Account Settings**.
 3. Find your **API token**.
-It's usually under a section called "Integrations" or "API Access".
-Copy this token.
+It's usually under a section called "Integrations".
+Copy a token at "Personal API tokens".
 We will need it in our code.

 **Step 2: Install Node.js and npm**